user1880/Project/README.md

    ```

-## Now the React Part
+# Now The React Part

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).